-As of 14th September 2019, new requirements for authenticating online payments will be introduced in Europe as part of the second Payment Services Directive (PSD2).
+On 14 September 2019, new requirements for authenticating online payments were introduced in Europe as part of the second Payment Services Directive (PSD2).

-Under PSD2, Strong Customer Authentication (SCA) is a new European requirement.
-Payment providers must use two separate authentication elements to verify an online transaction from the below elements:
+Under PSD2, Strong Customer Authentication (SCA) is a European requirement.
+Payment providers must use two separate authentication elements from the below to verify an online transaction:

 - something the customer knows (e.g., password or PIN)